 The department hosts the graduation ceremony in June and an annual holiday party in December.
-The program also hosts faculty and resident dinners, hosted at faculty members' homes to encourage mingling between resident classes and with faculty.
+The program hosts a field day in the fall for faculty and residents.
+We also plan faculty and resident dinners, hosted at faculty members' homes to encourage mingling between resident classes and with faculty.